 No, the AI Song Contest is not directly connected to the official Eurovision Song Contest.

 Is this a scientific project?

 Kinda, but not completely.
-We would love it if scientists compete and write papers about their process.
-But the AI Song Contest is really a creative project to find out what AI will mean and already means for music and music lovers.
+Some teams are writing papers about their process, as is the AI panel about the process of the contest.
+But the AI Song Contest is really a creative project to find out what AI will mean and already means for creativity.